TheMrLively/da_portfolio/README.md

 * [Students by Zip Code and City ](https://github.com/TheMrLively/da_portfolio/tree/master/Zip_Code)

-These queries will be the basis for further in analysis in Excel and Tableau.
+In additition to these queries, the data set was uploaded to Tableau for further analysis.

 * [Equity Analysis Dashboard in Tableau](https://public.tableau.com/profile/brandon.lindsey#!/vizhome/EquityDashboard_1/EquityAnalysisfor)